 2. Short Words, Short Sentences, Short Paragraphs

-And people usually read the first few lines and the last few lines while reading your product descriptions.
-For one, I’d say don’t add superfluous and redundant words in your product description.
-Do remember to write in an inverted pyramid, that is give important information first.
+So, don’t add superfluous and redundant words in your product description.
+Remember to write in an inverted pyramid by giving important information first.

 Firebox has mastered the art of writing best product descriptions.
 They sum up everything in just a few sentences.

 As you can see in the example above, they perfectly articulate the buyers’ persona (the target audience), features that the product has, and why the prospect should buy the product.

 Further skim down the page and you will see an in-depth product description.